 This is a hybrid of the Always Cache All Frames and Cache Cooked Frames choices.
 When a particular frame’s data is requested, this LOP cooks and caches all frames from the start of the range up to the requested frame.

 This option is useful when the cooked data is coming from a simulation, where it might be very expensive to go back and cook earlier frames.
-This option also obeys the Extend parameter to allow motion blur to work in the viewport.

 In this mode, the Cache node is always time dependent, even after playing back an entire simulation.